 With reference to para.
 6.2.7 of the June 2021 officer’s report, the Council and the Appellant agree that the proposed replacement building would be sited on previously developed land.
 The fire has not altered this fact as the areas of hardstanding where the building was situated remain.

-The parties also agree that there will be a net reduction of 157 sqm, 4%, in overall hardstanding on the site (paragraph 6.2.8 of the June 2021 officers report).

-The Appellant considers that the Appeal Site makes no more than a limited overall contribution to the five Green Belt purposes.

-In respect of the five purposes of Green Belt land, the Council considers that the proposed development would not conflict with NPPF paragraph 134 (a) to (d) (para 6.2.37 of the June officer’s report).
+In respect of the five purposes of Green Belt land, the Council considers that the proposed development would not conflict with NPPF paragraph 138 (a) to (d) (para 6.2.37 of the June officer’s report).
 The surrounding boundaries of the wider site area are occupied by mature trees and vegetation and there is no physical connection between the area of land proposed for development and any large built-up areas.
 It is also accepted that the building would be positioned on previously developed land and so would not result in any encroachment of the countryside.
 The Council and Appellant agree that the proposal would not conflict with paragraph 134 (e) as the sequential site assessment has sufficiently demonstrated that there are no alternative appropriate urban sites.

-As noted in para.
-6.2.29 of the June 2021 officer’s report, the site is entirely screened by mature vegetation when viewed from Stanmore Country Park to the west of the site and St Augustus Close and the residential development to the south.
-This vegetation will be retained and therefore the proposed replacement building would not be visible from the identified long and medium distance views outside the site.
-This is also the conclusion in para.
-6.14 of the November 2021 officer’s report.

-The Council and the GLA agree with the Appellant that where “Agent of Change” issues relating to noise, and transport issues, could be addressed, the proposed change of the nature of the activities at the site would not result in a net additional impact on the openness of the Green Belt (para.
+The Council and the GLA agree with the Appellant that where “Agent of Change” issues relating to noise, and transport issues, can be addressed, the proposed change of the nature of the activities at the site would not result in a net additional impact on the openness of the Green Belt (para.
 6.2.36 of June 2021 committee report).

 The November 2021 officer’s report (page 17) confirms that the Landscape Officer raised no objections to the updated Landscape Report (referencing the fire-damaged building).